infinity-a11y/PhyloTrace/README.md

 | Opera  | *opera*  |
 | Vivaldi  | *vivaldi*  |

-<sub>Executable names for some popular browsers.</sub>

-If PhyloTrace is still unable to launch from desktop, a missing default browser was likely not the issue.
-In this case either open PhyloTrace as described in [3 Using PhyloTrace](#3-using-phylotrace) or contact us via [info@phylotrace.com](mailto:info@phylotrace.com?subject=[GitHub]%20Source%20Han%20Sans).

 ## 3 Using PhyloTrace

 Start PhyloTrace by using the launcher in Applications Menu.
 A tab with the app will automatically open in the default browser.